I'm Melissa, and I live in the Pacific Northwest of the U.S., although I've spent most of the past 15 years in other places.

-My main projects are sending pretty mail and my collage nature/travel scrap journal.
+My main projects are sending pretty mail and dabbling with watercolor and collage.
 I always appreciate cut-outs of animals and plants from vintage books, magazines, tourist brochures, etc., particularly Pacific Northwest nature but also anywhere else I've been (particularly Iceland, Sweden, Hungary, the rest of the U.S.) or where you're from (maybe I'll go there next!).

 Mostly SF/fantasy/historical fiction.

 Imperial Radch trilogy (Ann Leckie), Familias Regnant series (Elizabeth Moon), Good Omens (Neil Gaiman and Terry Pratchett), Discworld series (Pratchett), Les Miserables (Victor Hugo).
 Almost everything by Rosemary Sutcliff.

 Currently in a science fiction mood (for TV/movies as well - original trilogy Star Wars is one of my all-time favorites, and I also love Deep Space Nine).

 *New Year's (calendar version, but totally cool with other New Year traditions as well)